When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Introduction

-In this paper, we analyze the problem, which recently attracted interest in the literature \citep{barbieri2017efficient,ramezani2018community}, of inferring {\it community structure} of a given network based solely on {\it cascades} (e.g., information or epidemic) propagating through this network.
+In this article, we analyze the problem, which recently attracted interest in the literature \citep{barbieri2017efficient,ramezani2018community}, of inferring {\it community structure} of a given network based solely on {\it cascades} (e.g., information or epidemic) propagating through this network.
 Communities are groups of highly interconnected nodes with relatively few edges joining nodes of different groups, such as groups by interests in social networks or pages on related topics on the Web~\citep{fortunato2010community}.
-Discovering communities is one of the most prominent tasks in network analysis.
-Compared to the traditional community detection, our work is quite different, because we do not have the network available to us, we have only cascade data observed on this network.
+Discovering communities is one of the most prominent tasks in network analysis with many recent applications, for example, in anomaly detection~\cite{ma2021comprehensive}, financial systems~\cite{kukreti2020perspective}, and dynamic brain networks~\cite{martinet2020robust}.
+Compared to the traditional community detection, our work is quite different because we do not have the network available to us, we have only cascade data observed on this network.
 For each cascade, we observe only infected nodes and their infection timestamps.
+Leveraging cascade information for community detection is important, for example, for preventing the spreading of fake news~\cite{zhou2019network} and viral infections such as SARS-CoV-2~\citep{gosgens2021trade}.